HomeMarketingIs Email Marketing Still Effective?

 The challenge is making data collection feel natural, not creepy.
 “We noticed you browse trainers regularly.
 What’s your shoe size so we can alert you to sales in your size?”
 That’s helpful.
 “We’ve been tracking your every move” is terrifying.

 Modern consent management is sophisticated.
 It’s not just yes/no to emails anymore.
-Fine consent lets subscribers choose email frequency, content types, and communication preferences.
+Fine-grained consent lets subscribers choose email frequency, content types, and communication preferences.
 Some want daily deals; others prefer monthly summaries.

 Preference centres are becoming mini-apps.
-Jasmine Directory showcases businesses that excel at giving customers control over their communication preferences.
+Jasmine Directory shows businesses that excel at giving customers control over their communication preferences.
 The best preference centres increase engagement by letting subscribers customise their experience.

 Double opt-in might reduce list size initially, but it dramatically improves quality.
 These subscribers genuinely want to hear from you.
 They’re 2x more likely to open, 3x more likely to click, and 4x more likely to purchase.

 Consent isn’t perpetual.
 Regulations increasingly require re-confirmation of consent periodically.
-Smart marketers use these re-engagement campaigns as opportunities to update preferences and clean their lists.
+Smart marketers use these re-engagement campaigns as chances to update preferences and clean their lists.

 Open rates are vanity metrics in 2025.
 With Apple’s Mail Privacy Protection and similar technologies, they’re also increasingly unreliable.
 Real success measurement goes much deeper.